5argon/arkham-starter/sveltekit/src/lib/md/gather.md

 You can also type just the deck's ID number, but it always assume it is a personal-but-public deck.
 To type just deck's ID and you want it to meant published deck, prefix `p:` in front of ID.

+### Checking for forgotten cards

+After importing, a deck's name will appear under the text box.
+Along with it a card count for main and side deck. (e.g. `[DECK: 33]`)

+The after gathered everything, you can count the finished stack against these numbers to check if you have gathered everything correctly or not.
+Especially that your deck is being assembled with help from everyone in the table, it is more prone to mistakes such as getting 2 copies of a card that you included only 1 copy in the deck.

 ## Sharing URL

 After pressing "Gather All Cards" once, you will also get a URL where the visitor will arrive at this page with decks already in the box and automatically click "Gather All Cards" after arriving.